I. Purpose

 Administrative Procedure 5143 - Bullying, Harassment or Intimidation

 VIII.
-Maintenance and Update of This Administrative Procedures
+Maintenance and Update of These Procedures

 IX.
 Cancellations and Supersedures

-This administrative procedure cancels and supersedes Administrative Procedure 6192, dated August 31, 2020.
+This administrative procedure cancels and supersedes Administrative Procedure 6192, dated October 30,2023.

 X. Effective Date